Task 5: Use TDD to Build The toString Method

 Do NOT add anything beyond what is needed to make the test pass.
 You will add the remaining behaviors for

-Code a new test for the second required behavior, then run the tests to make sure the new one fails.
-Call this test
+Code a new test for the second required behavior, named

-ToString()to make the new test pass.
-Also, make sure that your updates still pass all the old tests.
+toStringto make the new test pass.
+Also, make sure that your updates still pass all of the old tests.